ccboby/node-samba2/README.md

 The development is still at an experimental stage and should not be yet considered for production environment.

+## Different

-add fileAttributes in readdir result Used to determine whether the file or folder mabe 0x0010 is folder,  0x0100 is file.
+add fileAttributes in readdir result Used to determine whether the file or folder ,mabe 0x0010 is folder,  0x0100 is file.

+add fileSize in readdir

 ## Installation

 ```bash